-In the years we’ve used it, we’re happy we went for the bigger double barreled version.
-Sometimes squeezing out every last bit of juice with the press can take time, and it’s much more efficient if you can use that time to grind you next batch.
+In the years we’ve used it, we’re happy we went for the bigger double-barreled version.
+Sometimes squeezing out every last bit of juice with the press can take time, and it’s much more efficient if you can use that time to grind your next batch.
 We’ve used a single barrel press, and the double barrel is more than twice as fast at getting cider out of the apples.

 How to Use a Double Barrel Cider Press

 Start by hosing the whole thing down with a pressure nozzle.
 Unless you have summer-bearing apples (we do!) then it’s been sitting for a whole year and it’ll need it.

 Apply a bit of food-safe lubricant to the press drill grooves.
 That’ll keep it moving smoothly, and prevent rust in the long term.
 Put your mesh apple pressing bags into the press barrels and get ready to start grinding!

 It helps if you can have one person tossing apples into the grinder and the other spinning the flywheel.
 It generally runs without snags, but if it does snag up, just run it backward for half a turn and then continue.